LAION-AI/CLIP_benchmark/README.md

  `clip_benchmark eval --dataset=cifar10 --task=zeroshot_classification --pretrained=laion400m_e32 --model=ViT-B-32-quickgelu --output=result.json --batch_size=64`

+ By default, the dataset is downloaded into `--dataset_root`, which by default is `root`.

 Here is the content of `result.json` after the evaluation is done:

 ```json